Still More World

 The seven billion people of the planet are animated today as they have never been before — with possibilities, propositional forms, and with an entirely new morphology and vocabulary of solidarity.
 There is an infinity of infinite possibilities.
 This takes the form of a recognition of abundance and a sense of infinite plenitude in everyday life, in a million mutinies, that translate into occurrences, co-incidences and resistances.
 We are in a time of kairos, not chaos — of the seizing and transformation of time.

-Fragments of texts by three South Asian poets, Faiz Ahmed Faiz, Rabindranath Tagore, and Agha Shahid Ali, are presented in Urdu, Bengali and English, in lenticular 3D prints.
-Faiz calls on Pakistanis to be reconciled with the creation of Bangladesh, Tagore writes about accepting the stranger, and Agha Shahid Ali reflects on how the experience of exile can become ’beloved‘ with time.
-Reading across the three panels evokes the moment of silence before turning to others – often strangers – to help mediate, similar to the cultural shift experienced when moving between partitions or borders.
+Fragments from South Asian poets—Faiz Ahmed Faiz, Rabindranath Tagore, and Agha Shahid Ali—appear in Urdu, Bengali, and English across lenticular prints.
+Faiz calls for reconciliation, Tagore writes of embracing the stranger, and Agha Shahid Ali reflects on how the experience of exile can become ’beloved‘ with time.
+Reading across the three panels evokes the moment of silence before turning to others to mediate meaning, much like the shift that occurs when crossing borders and partitions.